Liam Lawson (born 11 February 2002) is a New Zealand racing driver, currently competing in Formula One for RB.

 In July 2021, he got his first experience in an F1 car at the 2021 Goodwood Festival of Speed, driving the 2011 Red Bull RB7.
 Lawson took part of the Abu Dhabi Young Driver Test at the end of the 2021 season with Scuderia AlphaTauri, driving the AT02.
 For the 2022 season, he served as a reserve/test driver for AlphaTauri.
 In March 2022 Franz Tost revealed that Lawson would make his Formula One debut in a free practice session for them during the season.
 He made his first free practice debut at the 2022 Belgian Grand Prix, combining with his F2 weekend.

-Following Jüri Vips' racial slur during a Twitch livestream (in which, incidentally, Lawson was also present) during June 2022, Christian Horner confirmed that Lawson had been promoted to replace Vips as the reserve driver for Red Bull Racing, sharing this role with AlphaTauri.
+Following then-reserve driver Jüri Vips' exclamation of the racial slur "nigga" during a Twitch livestream (in which, incidentally, Lawson was also present) during June 2022, team principal Christian Horner confirmed that Lawson had been promoted to replace Vips as the reserve driver for Red Bull Racing, sharing this role with AlphaTauri.
 Lawson made another FP1 appearance with AlphaTauri at the 2022 Mexico City Grand Prix.
 He made his Red Bull debut during practice at the season-ending Abu Dhabi Grand Prix.
 Lawson then took part in the post-season tests in Abu Dhabi driving the Red Bull.

 Lawson continued as reserve driver for Red Bull and AlphaTauri in 2023.
 In February, he drove the RB7 for a demonstration run during the 2023 Bathurst 12 Hour.
 Following the British Grand Prix, Nyck de Vries was removed from his seat at AlphaTauri, with Daniel Ricciardo being chosen ahead of Lawson to replace the Dutchman.
 Following the announcement, Lawson stated that he "understood their decision" and commented that jumping in mid-season would be "extremely tough".

 Lawson finished in eleventh at the 2023 Japanese Grand Prix, ahead of Tsunoda in 12th.
-Lawson continued to deputise for Ricciardo at the Qatar Grand Prix.
-He struggled throughout the notably challenging weekend, spinning out of the sprint and finishing last of the runners during the race.
+Lawson endured a rough final appearance at the Qatar Grand Prix, where he spun out of the sprint and finished last of the runners during the race.
 Ricciardo was well enough to return for the following United States Grand Prix, and Lawson returned to his reserve role.